 Mutations in the gene that codes for α-synuclein, or gene duplications and triplications, are known to lead to an increased risk of early-onset Parkinson's disease, a condition where the central nervous system degenerates and where α-synuclein aggregates form clumps called Lewy bodies in the neurons of patients. α-Synuclein is also thought to have a role in neurotransmitter release, but the details of its involvement are not fully understood.

 We used our single-vesicle technology to study these questions.
 In collaboration with Thomas Südhof (HHMI, Stanford University), we found that native α-synuclein (in conjunction with SNAREs) increases the availability of vesicles at the synapse by causing them to cluster together.
 In contrast, and in agreement with in vivo data, native α-synuclein did not interfere with Ca2+-triggered fusion in our single-vesicle system.
 Thus, α-synuclein increases the local concentration of synaptic vesicles at the synapse but does not affect Ca2+-triggered fusion per se.
 In contrast, it is known that pathogenic α-synuclein aggregates directly interfere with the release of the neurotransmitter molecules.
-In fact, large α-synuclein oligomers interfere with SNARE complex formation.
+In fact, large α-synuclein oligomers interfere with formation of the SNARE complex.
 Moreover, when we used a particular mutant form of α-synuclein that is associated with Parkinson's disease (A30P), the synaptic vesicle mimics did not form clusters.
 If these results are confirmed in vivo, the role played by native α-synuclein in the central nervous system and the connection between α-synuclein and Parkinson's disease will be clearer.
-We are planning mechanistic structure/function studies using single-molecule FRET to map the molecular interactions between synaptobrevin and α-synuclein.
-We will then use rescue experiments in the triple-knockout mice created by the Südhof laboratory to probe these interactions.

 Advanced Biomolecular Imaging at the Molecular Scale